This post may contain affiliate links. Please read our disclosure policy.

 - In a large pot of salted boiling water, cook potatoes for 15 minutes and then add cauliflower for the last 10 minutes to cook together until both are crisp tender.
 Drain potatoes and cauliflower and set aside.

 - Transfer the potatoes and cauliflower to an 8×11 baking dish.
-Drizzle with olive oil and season with fresh thyme and garlic powder.
+Drizzle with olive oil and season with fresh thyme, garlic powder, salt and pepper.
 Pour the milk on top and toss to combine.